Oscar-Twomey/common-domain-model/.github/ISSUE_TEMPLATE/Feature_request.md

 > The more evidence that you can provide of prior approval for the proposed change from a
 > CDM Working Group the better.
 This will assist the CDM maintainers and participants
 > when reviewing the proposal.

-## Background ##

-_Please provide the business context of the Issue i.e. what is required and why_

-## Proposal ##

-_Please put details of the proposed changes in here_ _Splitting the changes into sections will improve comprehension of the proposal_ _Use graphics where possible e.g. before/after pictures of the model enhancements_

-## Compatibility ##

-_If known, please describe any compatibility issues that this change may have_ _with existing versions.
-Please review the list of backwardly incompatible_ _changes and in the design principles for assistance._